suwebdev/wats3010-product-page/README.md

 Note that Boostrap also gives you access to features such as ScrollSpy, tabbed containers, and other JavaScript-powered interface elements.
 Feel free to use these to the fullest extent.

+### FontAwesome

+[FontAwesome](https://fontawesome.com/) is an "icon font" that allows you to use a set of CSS classes to add icons to your pages.
+You must use the proper classes and naming patterns described in the FontAwesome directions, but you gain access to hundreds of icons that can be displayed at any size in the web browser.
+You can style them like any piece of text to match your theme, and FontAwesome provides lots of alternate classes to get just the layout and size you want.
+This is a very common way to handle icons in websites.
+You can learn more about how to work with FontAwesome here: https://fontawesome.com/how-to-use/svg-with-js#basic-use